oras-project/artifacts-spec/artifact-manifest.md

 ## Push Validation

-Following the [distribution-spec push api](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#push), all `blobs` *and* the `subjectManifest` descriptors SHOULD exist when pushed to a distribution instance.
+Following the [distribution-spec push api](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#push), all `blobs` *and* the `subject` descriptors SHOULD exist when pushed to a distribution instance.

 ## Lifecycle Management

 For Phase 1, artifact types will be limited to reference types.
 A reference type is an artifact that doesn't have a lifecycle unto itself.
 A container image is said to have an independent lifecycle.
-A reference type, such as an SBoM or signature have a lifecycle tied to the `subjectManifest`.
-When the `subjectManifest` is deleted or marked for garbage collection, the defined artifact is subject to deletion as well.
-A distribution instance SHOULD delete, (refCount -1) the artifact when the `subjectManifest` is deleted.
+A reference type, such as an SBoM or signature have a lifecycle tied to the `subject`.
+When the `subject` is deleted or marked for garbage collection, the defined artifact is subject to deletion as well.
+A distribution instance SHOULD delete, (refCount -1) the artifact when the `subject` is deleted.

 ### Tagged `referenceTypes`

 As signatures and SBoMs are not considered independent artifact types, they SHOULD NOT have a tag, simplifying the lifecycle management.
-As the `subjectManifest` is marked for deletion (refCount=0), the `referenctType` is also marked for deletion (refCount -1).
+As the `subject` is marked for deletion (refCount=0), the `referenctType` is also marked for deletion (refCount -1).
 However, these artifacts MAY have tags as future versions of the artifact manifest MAY support independent types.

 [oci-artifacts]:                   https://github.com/opencontainers/artifacts
 [oci-config]:                      https://github.com/opencontainers/image-spec/blob/master/config.md